How Digital Asset Management Features Improve Workflow

 Metadata makes assets searchable and organizable.

-DAM systems offer sophisticated search capabilities beyond simple filename searches.
+DAM offers sophisticated search capabilities beyond simple filename searches.
 Assets stored within a DAM are tagged with metadata--information about each asset, including creator, creation date, usage rights, and content details such as colors, themes, subjects, etc--enabling detailed searches quickly, allowing users to locate exactly what they need almost instantly in large organizations where assets may vary widely and rapidly.
 This feature makes DAM invaluable.

 Version Control